Loading

 In December 2007, then Police Chief Angie Schlosser, was fired from the Poulan Police Department after the city claimed she had performed an illegal background investigation into a city council member.
 While Schlosser denied the allegations, she stated that there were concerns about the background and supposed criminal past of the council member.
 Despite the seriousness of the allegation, Schlosser was never charged with a crime, and no outside investigation was conducted.

 In September 2012, then Poulan Mayor, Dustin Grubbs, was arrested in Dougherty County and charged with felony possession of various narcotic prescription pills including oxycodone, oxycontin, and two different mixtures of Vicodin in different dosages with a total prescription pill count of 57.
 The arrest showcased the continued synthetic opioid epidemic in the United States.
-Despite the charges, Grubbs remained the Mayor of Poulan until his untimely death in October 2020.
+Despite the charges, Grubbs remained the Mayor of Poulan until his death in October 2020.

-In August 2017, Rosemary Jones, a police officer employed by Poulan Police, was arrested and charged by the Georgia Bureau of Investigation (along with her husband) with two counts of felony cruelty to children in the first-degree, two counts of aggravated assault, and one count of felony false imprisonment.
+In August 2017, Rosemary Jones, a police officer employed by Poulan Police, was arrested and charged by the Georgia Bureau of Investigation (along with her husband) with two counts of felony cruelty to children in the first degree, two counts of aggravated assault, and one count of felony false imprisonment.
 Their arrest made national and international news.
-Despite the arrest, Jones was retained by the Poulan Police Department, and eventually promoted to Captain.
+Despite the arrest, Jones was retained by the Poulan Police Department, and eventually promoted to captain.

 COVID-19